infrahq/infra/docs/manual.md

 ✔ Kubeconfig updated
 ```

 That's it.
-You now have cluster access as `admin@example.com` with with `admin` permissions.
+You now have cluster access as `admin@example.com` with with `admin` role.

 ```
 $ kubectl get pods -A